micropython/micropython/docs/library/pyb.CAN.rst

 -------------
 .. method:: CAN.initfilterbanks(nr)

-   Reset and disable all filter banks and assign how many banks that should be available for CAN(1)
+   Reset and disable all filter banks and assign how many banks should be available for CAN(1).

-   STM32F405 has 28 filter banks that is shared between the two available CAN bus controllers.
+   STM32F405 has 28 filter banks that are shared between the two available CAN bus controllers.
-   This function configures how many filter banks that should be assigned to each. ``nr`` is the number of banks that will be assigned to CAN(1), the rest of the 28 is assigned to CAN(2).
+   This function configures how many filter banks should be assigned to each. ``nr`` is the number of banks that will be assigned to CAN(1), the rest of the 28 are assigned to CAN(2).
    At boot, 14 banks are assigned to each controller.

 Methods
 -------